gatsbyjs/gatsby/docs/tutorial/ecommerce-tutorial/index.md

 ![Stripe control to enable the Checkout client-side only integration highlighted](stripe-checkout-clientside-functionality.png)

-> 💡 This change will also modify the interface that Stripe provides to administrate your products, keep this in mind in case you have previously used this tool.
+> 💡 This change will also modify the interface that Stripe provides to administer your products: keep this in mind in case you have previously used this tool.
 If you have never used the product administrator, you don't need to worry.

 Additionally, you need to set a name for your Stripe account on your [Account settings](https://dashboard.stripe.com/account) to use this integration.